bd452/SimpleStates/README.md

 `<->` : This binds a given `BundledKeyPath` to a `State`.

-When you set the binding, the property will immediately update to the value of the state, and will update whenever the state is updated.
+When you set the binding, the property will immediately update to the value of the state, and will update whenever the state's value is updated.

 ### Updating the state

-To actually set the state, you use the `State.set` method
+To update the value of a vanilla state, you use the `State.set` method

 ```swift
 myState.set("New Text")